tomansill/RedForce/README.md

 Q: How do I change the forcing number?
 A: After you have loaded or built a graph, type forcingnumber to
 	change the forcing number.

+Future Implementation:<br>
+<a href='https://github.com/tomansill/BlueForce'>Blue Force</a> - Work-In-Progress superset of RedForce program that is able to solve graphs with vertex state higher than 2.